-Last day to appeal will be Tuesday, October 14th.
-Supporting documentation by 5:00 p.m. on October 15th.
+Last day to appeal for Fall 2 is Tuesday, October 14 by midnight..
+Supporting documentation is due by 5:00 p.m. on Wednesday, October 15.

 Students must meet academic and financial aid standards of progress to remain enrolled and/or eligible for financial aid.
 TTC measures academic and financial aid standards of progress independently of each other and this may result in a student having a different status for each.
 Before submitting your appeal, confirm that you are appealing the correct status.
 It is possible for you to receive approval for one appeal type and not the other if you are appealing both your academic and financial aid status.

 - Appeal if your status is “Suspension;” no other status other than suspension requires an appeal.